-- $\bigwedge$ Not everyone will be affected and some, not at all! - Review your historical capital allowances position and ensure all are claimed before the deadline. - ↑ Take professional advice if considering an incorporation.
+- \bigwedge Not everyone will be affected and some, not at all! - Review your historical capital allowances position and ensure all are claimed before the deadline. - ↑ Take professional advice if considering an incorporation.
 Make sure it's the right thing for you. - Incorporation will be an attractive option for some owners.
 The use of a Family Investment Company (FIC) would be recommended if you wish to pass on the FHL or investment property to your dependents.
-Please contact Zeal for more information and to discuss your scenario. - ↑ Where a full incorporation is not possible, an LLP could provide a tax efficient structure now and help facilitate an incorporation in the future. - New owners get going before 25th April 2025 and make sure you hit the letting days in the first 12 months after. - ↑ There is a Budget due in November 2024 and indications are it will not be good news for businesses. - There are no changes to how you calculate your profits.
+Please contact Zeal for more information and to discuss your scenario. - ↑ Where a full incorporation is not possible, an LLP could provide a tax efficient structure now and help facilitate an incorporation in the future. - New owners get going before 25th April 2025 and make sure you hit the letting days in the first 12 months after. - ↑ There are no changes to how you calculate your profits.
 Most costs will still qualify. - New legislation and regulation can be good for business!
 Licensing will reduce the over supply in the market and potentially evict the non-compliant owners.
 Less tax breaks will also discourage new investors into the industry. - Things can still change!
 The legislation to abolish FHLs is still draft and yet to receive Royal Ascent.
 Whilst no changes are expected, anything can happen!